 Gold coins can be more expensive to produce than gold bars due to their intricate design, emphasis on condition and appearance, and therefore higher labor and machining costs.
 In addition, the price of a gold ingot is mainly based on its weight.
 Gold bars tend to be cheaper to manufacture compared to gold bullion coins.
 Therefore, they have a lower premium compared to gold bullion coins.

+When looking for the best way to invest in gold, it is important to research the top rated Gold IRA companies to ensure you are getting the best value for your money.
 The larger the gold ingot, the lower its premium.
 A one-kilo gold ingot will have a lower manufacturing cost than 10 x 100 gram gold bars.
 Therefore, a simple way for small investors to build a bulky gold collection is to focus on investing their dollars in gold and not in premiums.
 Second, gold bars offer much lower collector value and are therefore more likely to reflect a widely accepted investment value.

 The downside is that you're guaranteed to have almost no collectible premiums when you sell the bar.
 Gold coins are known to have a more sentimental value than gold bars, both historically and culturally.
 In short, gold coins may be more ideal for you than gold bars if you want to invest in something with a more historical and cultural value.
 Once again, gold coins have more collectible value than gold bars.